Jon M. Huntsman is dead at 80

 To the chemical industry, Huntsman is best known for the company that bears his name.
-In 2016, Huntsman Corp. was the sixth-largest U.S. chemical company and the 29th largest in the world, with $9.6 billion in sales.
+In 2016, Huntsman Corp. was the sixth-largest U.S. chemical company, with $9.6 billion in sales.

 Huntsman founded Huntsman Corp. in 1983 with the purchase of a Shell polystyrene plant in Belpre, Ohio.
 He would grow to be known as a shrewd negotiator with a knack for sensing the right time to buy and sell businesses.
-Two of his company’s biggest deals were its $1.1 billion acquisition of Texaco Chemical in 1993 and its $2.8 billion purchase of ICI’s polyurethane, titanium dioxide, and petrochemical businesses in 1999.
+Two of his company’s biggest deals were its $1.1 billion acquisition of Texaco Chemical in 1993 and its $2.8 billion purchase of ICI’s commodity businesses in 1999.

 Huntsman was a familiar face around his company.
 “Dad loved to visit our sites around the world.
-Many of our employees knew him personally, and he knew many of them by name,” recalls Peter Huntsman.
+Many of our employees knew him personally, and he knew many of them by name,” Peter Huntsman recalls.
 “While never a chemist, he knew more about human chemistry than anyone I have ever met.”

-Huntsman gave away more than half a billion dollars to various causes over the years.
-Perhaps most notable is the Huntsman Cancer Institute at the University of Utah, which Huntsman, twice a cancer survivor himself, founded in 1993.
+Jon M. Huntsman Sr. gave away more than half a billion dollars to various causes over the years.
+Perhaps most notable is the Huntsman Cancer Institute at the University of Utah, which Jon Huntsman, twice a cancer survivor himself, founded in 1993.

 The Huntsman family recently pledged an additional $120 million to the center.
-“Other than his family, his goal to eradicate cancer from the face of the earth was the greatest passion of his life,” says Mary Beckerle, Huntsman Cancer Institute director.
+“Other than his family, his goal to eradicate cancer from the face of the earth was the greatest passion of his life,” says Mary Beckerle, director of Huntsman Cancer Institute.

-Dedications to Huntsman have been pouring in since his death was announced.
-“Jon Huntsman’s greatest legacy will be as a healer of men,” noted former Massachusetts governor Mitt Romney.

-“It’s our honor and privilege to preserve Jon’s legacy of hard work, service, and philanthropy through the Huntsman Program and Jon M. Huntsman Hall, the place we call home,” tweeted the University of Pennsylvania’s Wharton School of Business.

 Join the conversation